 Various landmark sites are proposed within Precinct 4.
-Three landmark sites are identified on the corner of the Tonkin Highway off-ramp and the Corridor, assisting with identifying Development Area 6 and the Redcliffe Train Station.
+Three landmark sites are identified on the corner of the Tonkin Highway off-ramp and the Corridor, assisting with identifying of the link to Development Area 6 and the Redcliffe Train Station.